Skip to content

 INCI: Organic cocos nucifera (virgin coconut) oil, organic glycine soja (sweet soy) seed oil, organic beeswax, mangifera indica (mango) seed butter, salvia hispanica (chia) seed extract, Avena sativa (oat) extract, citrus aurantium dulcis (orange) peel wax, simmondsia chinesis (jojoba) seed oil, organic vanilla planifolia fruit extract, tocopherol (natural, non-gmo vitamin e).

-There was no drama, I soon discovered the balms that I mentioned before and since then Buriti Balm always goes with me in my backpack and when a new tattoo is coming up, especially if it is large, I always buy a new container of St. John's Wort Balm, it is intensive care which is phenomenal, especially the first week that the skin has been left open.
+There was no drama, I soon discovered the balms I mentioned before and since then Buriti Balm always goes with me in my backpack and when a new tattoo is coming up, especially if it is a big one, I always buy a new container of St. John's Wort Balm, it is an intensive treatment that is phenomenal, especially the first week when the skin is exposed to the sun.

 In case you still have doubts… Summary

-• Do not use bepanthol.
-They almost always recommend this cream as a treatment.
-I only used it the first 2 days of my first tattoo and threw it away (I kept the piece of paper so I wouldn't forget the INCI).
+• Don't use bepanthol.
+This cream is almost always recommended as a treatment.
+I only used it the first 2 days after my first tattoo and I threw it away (I kept the little piece of paper so I wouldn't forget the INCI).
 I soon got a natural balm (which I always use).
-Use a natural cosmetic that hydrates and nourishes.
+Use a natural cosmetic that moisturizes and nourishes.
 And remember to apply a small amount and not all the time.
 We insist on constantly moisturizing our tattoo and that is not correct.
-It should be clean, hydrated but not constantly moisturized otherwise it is difficult to heal and the scab will be constantly soft and will not dry as it should (or fall off).
+It must be clean, moisturized but not constantly moisturized, otherwise it will be difficult for it to heal and the scab will be constantly soft and will not dry as it should (nor will it fall off).

-• Keep it clean , use a mild soap/gel, preferably without fragrance or aromas.
+• Keep it clean , use a mild soap/gel, preferably fragrance-free and unscented.

 • Avoid exposing it to the sun , especially during the first month.
-And when it is completely healed, always protect and hydrate it.
+And once it has completely healed, always protect and moisturise it.

 • Once the healing process is over, take care of it every day .
-It is part of you, so never forget to hydrate and nourish it.
-It's only a couple of minutes but you should get used to doing it daily.
+It is part of you, so never forget to moisturize and nourish it.
+It only takes a couple of minutes, but you should get used to doing it every day.

 “A scar is never the same as real skin, but the wound stops bleeding anyway.”